 yac ca na anya manaa raamo yac ca shoka paraayaNaH ||

 plavamaanaH parishraanto hata nauH saagare yathaa ||”

 (Valmiki Ramayana.
 S.K. n.d.)

-Meaning Sita Devi asks Hanuman, “Sri Ram in Her absence is like a breeze or like a windstorm lost in sorrow?
-Is He strong or has He deprived of peace and will?
-And if He is determined and focused towards finding Her?
+Meaning Sita Devi asks Hanuman if Śrī Ram in Her absence is like a breeze or like a windstorm lost in sorrow?
+She asks if He is strong or has He been deprived of peace and strength?
+And if He is determined and focused on finding Her?

 Kindly continue reading the magnificence of motherhood and the nature of the Divine Mother (Jaganmaatha).

 Sri Chaganti Koteshwar Rao (Orator). (n.d.).
 Kanaka Dhara Stotram [Audio Part 1-19, Recorded by Srichaganti.net].
 Guntur, Andhra Pradesh, India.
 Retrieved from http://http://www.english.srichaganti.net/KanakaDharaStrotram.aspx

 Valmiki Ramayana. (n.d.).
 Sundara Kanda.
 Retrieved from http://www.valmikiramayan.net/utf8/sundara/sarga36/sundara_36_frame.htm